-Protect your BlackBerry KeyOne with one of these cases
+Protect your phone with the best BlackBerry KeyOne cases

-The BlackBerry KeyOne may be an Android smartphone manufactured by TCL, but it also sports a traditional, full QWERTY keyboard and it has been generating some excitement.
-If you can’t wait to get your hands on one, then you should also be thinking about how to safeguard that 4.5-inch screen and aluminum body.
-These are the best BlackBerry KeyOne cases we’ve found so far, and since pickings are slim right now, we’ll update this with some fresh options before the May 31 U.S. release.
+The BlackBerry KeyOne may be an Android smartphone manufactured by TCL, but it also sports a traditional QWERTY keyboard, which has been generating excitement among those who continue to long for the tactile sensation afforded by a physical keyboard — check our BlackBerry KeyOne tips and tricks to get the most from it.
+The original release was so successful that it sparked black and bronze editions.
+If you can’t wait to get your hands on one, or your new BlackBerry device has just arrived, then you should be thinking about how to safeguard that aluminum body and 4.5-inch screen.
+Thankfully, we’ve rounded up the best BlackBerry KeyOne cases we’ve found so far, whether you prefer something sleek or stylish.

 Noreve Tradition B Leather Case ($55)

 Easily the best BlackBerry KeyOne case currently available, Noreve’s luxurious, folio-style, real leather wallet is extremely well made.
 The soft, padded leather exterior comes in a range of different textures and colors and has a secure magnetic closure.
 Inside there’s room for a couple of credit cards and a slim plastic shell, which holds your KeyOne snugly and securely.
-There are generous openings for easy access to ports and controls, and you’ll find a cut-out on the back which allows you to use the main camera.
+There are generous openings for easy access to ports and controls, and you’ll find a cutout on the back which allows you to use the main camera.

 Buy one now from:

-Note: Update: We added new KeyOne cases by Ringke, Seidio, Amzer, Feitenn, and Avidet.